Selective hiring and unrealistic expectations in the recruitment process

 Often ‘hiring pickiness’ stems from preconceived thoughts and potential bias, creating standards that are so high and unrealistic – many applicants fail to meet the unfair requirements.
 CV screening technology provides the perfect solution to eliminate these notions and instead will consider all job applications, efficiently and consistently.
-Therefore removing any room human pickiness during these vital early hiring stages.
+Therefore removing any room for human pickiness during these vital early hiring stages.

 - Favour potential and attitude

 A leader in recruitment at Google states they look for employees who are problem solvers with a “general cognitive ability”.
 This is because they believe if you hire one person for a specific job and the role or company changes they are reassured the problem-solving employee can adapt and work with the new reform.

 Therefore to avoid selective hiring, it can be beneficial to consider a candidate who proves themselves as the most determined and willing to learn and build upon their existing skillset.
 As this person will most likely make the best long-term hire.